 While Sundays dinners at Angelina’s house were once-a-week, belly-busting, meaty affairs, she practically lived on vegetables during the week.
-This was long before vegetarianism went mainstream and she would not have thought of herself as a ‘weekday vegetarian’ or anything of that sort.
+This was long before vegetarianism or veganism went mainstream and she would not have thought of herself as a ‘weekday vegetarian’ or anything of that sort.
 It was just the way that she grew up eating in a family of modest means living in small southern Italian village.
 But frugality had its benefits, and surely diet was one reason Angelina lived to be 98 years old.

 Serves 4-6 as a side dish

 - 500g (1 lb) green beans, trimmed